joee5003/product-selection/README.md

 - JDK 1.8
 - Maven 3+

-Git clone the repository and cd into to the project's root directory.
+Git clone the repository and cd into the project's root directory.
 Once there run:
 ```bash
 mvn install